‘General Hospital’ February Spoilers: Valentin Heads Down A Dark Path

 In the meantime, Valentin seems to have a plan.
 He isn’t about to let Nik or anyone else beat him.
 His trusty lawyer, Martin Grey, has been by his side the whole time.
 Those two are in cahoots to somehow seal Valentin’s future, whatever that may be.

-By the end of this week, things will begin to happen on General Hospital that will eventually lead him down the his dark path and that’s when many in Port Charles better watch their backs.
+By the end of this week, things will begin to happen on General Hospital that will eventually lead him down his dark path, and that’s when many in Port Charles better watch their backs.